jamescook106/warehouse/README.md

 # Warehouse
-This is a test app that will receive information from a handheld barcode scanner, via bluetooth, and then communicate this result with a database.
+TEST APP BEFORE MERGING INTO LABELLING - This is a test app that will receive information from a handheld barcode scanner, via bluetooth, and then communicate this result with a database.
 The front end is written in angular and utilises the foundation framework.
 The back end is written in ruby and uses the sinatra gem.
 #Install
 After forking and cloning this repository <kbd>bundle install</kbd> to install all of the required gems.
 #Usage